Tourism in Madagascar: Development of tourism

 Madagascar's government has promoted tourism as an economic development strategy.
 With over 70% of the country living in poverty, tourism is seen as a way to reduce poverty and provide economic growth.
 Tourism is currently the second-largest foreign exchange earner in the country, and the government hopes to increase this share.
 Still in the early stages of development, there is large potential for the tourist industry to grow as Madagascar's infrastructure improves.

 The tourism industry has a number of large challenges.
 Travel and tourism is poorly diversified, the infrastructure is poor, roads are poorly paved, and airline travel is expensive and unreliable.
 There are few high quality hotels, and fewer that meet international standards;

 Madagascar has approximately 550 hotels, about 110 of which have been classified as meeting international standards.

 Air Madagascar and Air France dominate air travel, which makes the price of flights expensive.
 The country's status as a long-haul destination further increases prices.

-One of the main actors who help the development of tourism in Madagascar is the Ministry of Tourism of Madagascar and also the National Tourism Office of Madagascar.
-In addition to these two major players in tourism, regional offices have also been placed in the ranks of cities in the country to contribute to the development of tourism in each of their localities.
-Aside from that, there are numerous travel agencies that organize tours throughout the big island, the most well-known of which is Natura Travel.